joshcrain/joshcrain.io/notes/2021/eleventy-garmin-connect.md

 Around the same time I was learning a lot about [Eleventy](https://www.11ty.dev) and how to generate static websites (like this one).
 It occurred to me my running activities might be a data source I could use for a website.
 Publishing my Garmin Connect activities as [a _new_ type of running log](/running/)  sounded like a fun side project but I didn't really know where to begin.

 ## Garmin Connect data
 Garmin provides a publicly accessible JSON feed of your data.
 I have no idea what this is for, except perhaps, a preview for developers.
 The path for everyone is the same with the exception of the user ID, which is in the URL of your Garmin Connect profile. _Note: activities need to be public to be seen in this feed_.
-I've tripped over this several times.
+I’ve tripped over this several times.

 If your Garmin Connect profile looks like this:
 - https://connect.garmin.com/modern/profile/[YOUR-GARMIN-CONNECT-ID]